Hexanol777/PixelGAN/README.md

 ## Model Files
+Generator and Discriminator models were trained for 100 epochs. the difference between the generated images from epoch 75 onwards became negligible, indicating convergence.
+So the training was stopped at this stage.
+However you can still load the pre-trained models by setting LOAD_MODEL to True in the `config.py` file.
+This will allow you to use the pre-trained weights and continue training the model with your own dataset or change the weights by fine-tuning the model as per your desires.
 - **Generator Model (Domain A to Domain B)**: [Link to Model](https://drive.google.com/file/d/1-2mpCLqUsk_6MATAyBVYre4FSedP3nbl/view?usp=sharing)
 - **Generator Model (Domain B to Domain A)**: [Link to Model](https://drive.google.com/file/d/1-BKtOW3XZQowwLlmzHbJM2iw5eFapnmL/view?usp=sharing)